PrefectHQ/prefect/docs/ui/blocks.md

 ![Viewing configured blocks in the Prefect UI](/img/ui/orion-blocks.png)

-You can get the ID for any storage block, edit the block, or delete the block by selecting the button to the right of the block.
+You can get the identifier for any storage block, edit the block, or delete the block by selecting the button to the right of the block.

 To create a new block, select the **+** button.
 Prefect displays a library of block types you can configure to create blocks to be used by your flows.